 What appears to be a simple question isn't straightforward for the Council to answer.
 We need to follow a number of regulations, complete history checks and consider various planning rules, and these take time and resources to carry out.
-The Council has therefore put in place the following services to provide the information.
+The Council has a number of services available to help provide the information.

-If you want some general advice about doing works to a Listed Building, in the first instance, please use our Listed Building Duty Service.
+If you are looking for general advice about doing works to a Listed Building you can use our Heritage Duty Planner Service, available on a Thursday morning.

 For peace of mind we highly recommend you apply for a Lawful Development Certificate (LDC).
 This is not the same as planning permission but is proof that your household building work is lawful.
 If you should later want to sell your property an LDC can help to answer queries raised by potential buyers or their legal representatives.
 As such, it is important that all paperwork and records relating to your property are clear and up to date.